-Years of mood-boarding and flipping through fashion magazines throughout my youth prompted me to start a blog, Styles of Sarah: Heart and Seoul, using the blog name and tagline to allude to my journey with fashion and identity as a Korean adoptee.
-I also enjoy running and listening to classic rock – both of which teach me to embrace adventure and tune into my surroundings.
+Years of mood-boarding and flipping through fashion magazines throughout my youth prompted me to start a blog, Styles of Sarah: Heart and Seoul, using the site name and tagline to allude to my passion and life philosophy.
+In my free time, I also enjoy running and listening to classic rock – both of which teach me to embrace adventure and tune into my surroundings.

-Optimistic and upbeat, I find myself at my best wearing statement jewelry and sporting a crisp winged-eye as I look to the next chapter.
+Optimistic and upbeat, I find myself at my best wearing statement jewelry and sporting a crisp, winged cat-eye.

 I would love to hear from you!